kashifsoofi/blog-code-samples/restapi-with-asp.net-core-7-and-sqlserver/README.md

 I have added a helper class under `Store` folder named `SqlHelper`.
 It loads embedded resources under the `Sql` folder with extension `.sql` where the class containing the instance of thhe helper is.
 Reason for this is I like to have each `SQL` query in its own file.
 Feel free to put the query directly in the methods.

 ### Class and Constructor
 Add a new folder under `Store`, I named it as `SqlServer` and add a file named `SqlServerMoviesStore.cs`.
-This class would accept an `IConfiguration` as parameter that we would use to load MySql connection string from .NET configuration.
+This class would accept an `IConfiguration` as parameter that we would use to load SQL Server connection string from .NET configuration.
 We would initialize `connectionString` and `sqlHelper` member variables in constructor.
 ```csharp
 public SqlServerMoviesStore(IConfiguration configuration)
 {